Using the OAuth Client Policy

 1. In the Organization Tree, find the level where the policy was defined.
 Click to select.

-2. In the center pane, in the OAuth Client Policy section, click Modify.
-The Specify OAuth Client Policy Options page is displayed, as shown below.
+2. In the center pane, under the OAuth Client Policy section, click Modify.
+The Specify OAuth Client Policy Options page is displayed.

 3. Specify values.
-For details on field values, see OAuth Client Policy Configuration Options below.
+For details on field values, see OAuth Client Policy Configuration Options.

 4. Click Next to go to the Specify OAuth Client Policy Audit Options page.
 See Configuring OAuth Client Policy Audit Options.